fsingletonthorn/res/README.md

     - [x] Order by listed date
     - [x] Download from latest listing date to 1000 pages, then resume downloading from last listed date next day.
 Error out and stop if there are no records to download.
 - [x] Write up download script and connect to data store
-- [ ] Setup Github actions to orchestrate
+- [x] Setup Github actions to orchestrate
-- [ ] Pull sales data for properties as appropriate
+- [x] Pull sales data for properties as appropriate
-    - [ ] Decide on approach - e.g., take long list, ping each that hasn't been checked in x days, that has been up for at least x days
-    - [ ] Or we could just pull all sales since the last update - looking at usage quotas we're pretty close to being able to do that now

-- Plan:
--- Select all records that were updated after the last listed date from the last download -- Store all records
--- This will create some duplicates due to issues with the last listed date in the database -- Not necessarily a problem, will ensure that we're capturing all records and we can dedupe later
+    - [x] Download all sales listings since the sales started being pulled, download all new listings as they come (i.e., after last download's last listing date).